-This blog offers a glimpse into my evidence-based approach to leadership and negotiation—rooted in psychology, behavioral science, and real-world application.
-Each post reflects my belief that knowledge—when grounded in research and translated into practice—is not only powerful but transformative.
+This blog offers a glimpse into my evidence-based approach to leadership and negotiation.
+I root my insights in psychology, behavioral science, and real-world application.
+Each post reflects my belief that knowledge, when grounded in research and translated into practice, is not only powerful but transformative.

-These reflections draw from both academic rigor and lived experience, offering thoughtful perspectives and practical strategies to help you gain clarity, elevate your impact, and build deeper, more meaningful relationships.
+These reflections draw from both academic rigour and lived experience, offering thoughtful perspectives and practical strategies to help you gain clarity, elevate your impact, and build deeper, more meaningful relationships.

 Thank you for being here on this journey toward becoming more informed, empowered, and socially attuned.